AdelNoroozi/Nouncy/README.md

 We use RESTful APIs for this application.
 For seeing all APIs run the app and go to this url:
 "{ your host or local host }/api/v1/swagger-ui"

+There is also a postman collection and an environment for testing APIs.

 ## Tools
 <div style ="display: flex;">
   <img src="https://github.com/AdelNoroozi/Nouncy/blob/master/resources/python-icon.png" >